EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Jerusalem sees validation of its anti-negotiation doctrine but worries a naval quagmire could divert Washington from the nuclear dossier
+Jerusalem sees validation of its anti-negotiation doctrine but worries a naval quagmire would divert Washington from the nuclear file

 Dominant angle identified — does not reflect unanimity of this country’s media

-Jerusalem greets the talks failure and blockade announcement with a mix of quiet relief and strategic worry.
-The Jerusalem Post noted Trump repurposed a suggested article about 'out-blockading Iran's hold over Hormuz' — framing the military operation as a symmetric response.
-For Israel, the collapse validates Netanyahu's thesis since 2015: you don't negotiate with Iran, you constrain it.
-But a prolonged naval confrontation diverts US resources from the Lebanese theater and the nuclear dossier — Jerusalem's two existential priorities.
+Jerusalem welcomes the Islamabad talks failure and blockade announcement with discreet relief and strategic worry.
+The Jerusalem Post notes Trump picked up on an idea suggesting "surpassing Iran's blockade" of Hormuz—phrasing that recasts a military operation as symmetric response to Tehran's de facto strait closure.
+For Israel, the negotiation collapse validates the thesis Netanyahu has defended since 2015: you don't negotiate with Iran, you constrain it.
+But a Hormuz blockade also complicates Israeli strategy.
+If the US becomes mired in prolonged naval confrontation, American military resources shift from the Lebanese theater and the Iranian nuclear file—both existential Israeli priorities.
+The paper notes carefully that Vance used "final and best" language, contractual phrasing leaving no margin for the shadow diplomacy Israel practices in the region.

 Discover how another country covers this same story.